Deeds of variation

 Changing the distribution of an estate

-Sometimes referred to as a deed of family arrangement, a Deed of Variation allows the beneficiaries named in the Will to make a change to how an estate is distributed.
-It also allows existing beneficiaries to add new beneficiaries to the estate.
+A Deed of Variation, also called a deed of family arrangement, allows beneficiaries named in a Will to alter how the estate is distributed.
+It also lets current beneficiaries add new ones to the estate.

 How we can help